-Although many cookies provide some benefit to your online experience, others can be used as spyware or malware.
+Although many browser cookies provide some benefit to your online experience, others can be used as spyware or malware.
 If you don’t like cookies on your computer tacking your activity, there are a few steps you can take:

-Visit the Networking Advertising Initiative and Opt-Out of Behavioral Advertising
+Visit the Networking Advertising Initiative and Opt-Out of Behavioral Advertising.

 Depending on what type of computer and browser you are using, there are different steps to clearing your cookies.
-Most browsers have a “Tools” section where you can find a way to clear cookies:
+Most browsers have a “Tools” section where you can find a way to manage your privacy settings and clear cookies:

 Each of these browsers have security options that will allow you to permit or restrict cookies on your computer.
 Some of the browsers will give you the option to allow first-party cookies but not third-party cookies, which might be a good choice to maintain performance on some websites which use a session cookie.

 Visit the Adobe Website to learn more about how to adjust your browser’s Flash settings.